Satisfactory Academic Progress (SAP)

-Federal policies concerning SAP dictate that SAP must be measured three ways.
-By:
+Federal policies concerning SAP dictate that SAP must be measured 3 ways:

 - Cumulative GPA